Traditional Balsamic Vinegar of Modena - 25 Years DOP Certified

 Traditional balsamic vinegar consists of barrel-aged wine must or “mosto cotto” which has been aged for either 12 years ("affinato") or 25 years ("extravecchio") Traditional balsamic vinegar consists entirely of wine must and is quite expensive (between $100 and $400 for a 100 ml bottle) depending on the age.
 Most commercially sold balsamic vinegar is a mixture of wine vinegar and wine must.

-My husband and I were so disappointed with the selection of balsamic vinegar in the United States that we decided to find a reputable producer in Modena and seek approval from the Italian consortium to market Balsamic Vinegar under our label.
 This 25 Year Old Balsamic Vinegar consists entirely of wine must and has been bottled and sealed by the Italian consortium with the distinctive red and yellow P.D.O. seal.

 25 Year Old Balsamic Vinegar of Modena